Like many of you, I’m a huge fan of early Gibson aesthetics, the more scrolls and points the better!

 Evidently, so was young Boise, Idaho vaudevillian Joseph E. Campton, who perhaps couldn’t afford a Gibson, so built his own arch-top harp guitar from scratch.

-I imagine him ogling one of the Gibson catalogs of c.1920 and being entranced by both their Style U harp guitar and the “Florentine” Style O guitar (at left), just as I have always been.
+I imagine him ogling one of the Gibson catalogs of c.1920 and being entranced by both their Style U harp guitar and the “Florentine” Style O guitar, just as I have always been.

 For he seems to have combined the two of them into his own version of some sort of what-if fantasy Gibson harp guitar.